oxscar93/AuthorsAppTest/readme.md

 ## Running the tests

-To run Backend tests, please ensure you have the server up and execute the following command (inside Backend/authors/api/tests):
+To run Backend tests, please ensure you have the server up and execute the following command (inside Backend/authors):

 ```
-mocha api-tests.js
+npm test
 ```

 ## Deployment